gigi8android/tableau-challenge/README.md

 2- The main story are broken into 2 sub-stories/chapters:
   * Chapter A - JC Stations: all information about JC stations and bikes with their geographical location and performance
   * Chapter B - JC Riders: all information about JC customers with US seasonal, monthly, daily, and hourly riding trends

+### Data files

+Due to the limitation of file size uploading onto github, all input csv data files were not uploaded here but were embedded in the online Tableau workbook.

 ## Summary & Observations